coding-mew/coding-mew/README.md

 # Hi, I'm Leonie! 👋

-I'm a software developer with a strong focus on web development. \
+I'm a fullstack software engineer focusing on web technologies \
-I enjoy working with modern technologies and frameworks to create engaging and user-friendly applications. \
+I love finding simple solutions for complex problems \
-Currently 👀 for a job, always open for collaborations. \
+Currently working for a company but open for contributions on decentralized web3 projects and projects that promote justice and equality for every human being  \
-Special interests are finances/wealth management, music/events, nutrition/health and anything related to nature.
+Special interests are finances/wealth management.

 ## Tech Stack